-Explore the latest in health care workforce from The JAMA Network, including physican, nurse, and other professional supply, diversity, and distribution.
+Explore the latest in health care workforce, including physican, nurse, and other professional supply, diversity, and distribution.

 This essay offers advice to psychiatrists and other mental health clinicians regarding working with a patient who evokes anxiety and fear in the clinician regarding their own physical safety or the safety of others.

 This cross-sectional study uses data from the American Board of Pediatrics to compare the number of pediatric subspecialists, distribution of subspecialties, and patient proximity to subspecialists in the United States between 2003 and 2019.

 This survey study assesses the student-led Service Through Surgery model for increasing diversity and inclusion in surgical education.

 This secondary analysis of a cross-sectional study of internal medicine faculty and medical school matriculants assesses diversity trends in the academic internal medicine workforce and evaluates how well these trends reflect medical student diversity and the changing demographic composition of the general population.